San Diego Annulment Attorneys

 What You Should Know About Getting an Annulment

 Annulment is a frequently misunderstood legal concept.
 Misperceptions or religious beliefs can present different and often inaccurate views of what an annulment is or when the option is available.
 Annulments and divorces are similar in the sense that they restore one to being a single person.
 The difference between them is that divorce declares your marriage to be over while an annulment declares that your marriage was never valid to begin with and that it never happened.
 Annulments are only granted on very specific grounds and have nothing to do with the brevity of a marriage.
-Please contact San Diego divorce lawyer Thomas Huguenor today at (858) 458-9500 for more information regarding the annulment process.
+Please contact the San Diego divorce lawyers at Huguenor Mattis, A.P.C. today at (858) 458-9500 for more information regarding the annulment process.

 Who is Eligible for an Annulment in San Diego?